Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 When is the best time to go to Tossa

 During the summer months, Tossa de Mar comes alive.
-People are swimming at the beach, eating and drinking on the restaurants’ terraces, and walking around the city centre.
+People swim at the beach, eat and drink on the restaurant terraces, and walk around the city centre.
 That’s why May to September is an excellent time to come here.

-If possible, avoid August as it’s the most crowded month, and it might even be too hot during the day to take a walk.
-To us, May, June and September are the best months as it’s a bit quieter and not that hot.
+If possible, avoid August, as it’s the most crowded month, and it might even be too hot during the day to take a walk.
+May, June, and September are the best months for us, as they’re a bit quieter and not that hot.

 How to get to Tossa de Mar from Barcelona

-Tossa de Mar is not far from Barcelona, making it an ideal destination for either a day trip or a weekend trip if you want to escape the hustle and bustle of the capital.
+Tossa de Mar is not far from Barcelona, making it ideal for a day trip or a weekend getaway if you want to escape the hustle and bustle of the capital.

 So, how can you get there?